marcosimbuerger/contao-monitoring-satellite/README.md

 It should be protected by basic authentication and return the data after successful authentication.

 ## Add the Satellite to the Station
 Add this Monitoring Satellite to the Monitoring Station.
-See [documentation of Monitoring Satellite](https://github.com/marcosimbuerger/monitoring-station).
+See [documentation of the Monitoring Station](https://github.com/marcosimbuerger/monitoring-station).

 ## License
 This bundle is released under the MIT license.
 See the included [LICENSE](LICENSE) file for more information.